Where do puffins live in Ireland?

 Across the bay from Dunfanaghy is Horn Head, a peninsula which forms part of Sheephaven Bay.

-Horn Head cliffs are an internationally recognised colony for breeding seabirds.
+Horn Head Cliffs are an internationally recognised colony for breeding seabirds.
 It has Ireland’s largest mainland seabird breeding colony.
-There are guillemots, gannets, puffins, shell drakes, stormy petrels, speckled diver, choughs.
+There are guillemots, gannets, puffins, shell drakes, stormy petrels, speckled divers, and choughs.

-At Malin Head, there are many coastal walks and cliff tops from which Puffins can be spotted.
+At Malin Head, on the Inishowen Peninsula, there are many coastal walks and cliff tops from which Puffins can be spotted.

 Puffin Island (Oileán na gCánóg) Kerry